mcarans/oolite_windows_installer/README.md

-# Oolite MSYS2 Windows Installer Maker and Quick Local Setup
+# Oolite MSYS2 Windows Installer Builder and Quick Local Setup

 Creates release of Windows Oolite NSIS packages using versioned MSYS2 UCRT64 Clang or MinGW64 GCC dependencies.
 The GitHub Action creates a UCRT64 Clang build followed by a MinGW64 GCC build of release and release-deployment installers.
 The installers are then put into the release on GitHub.